 The gear positions can be seen in the figure.
-The neutral or idle position is between the first and second gears.
-First-gear is used for starting off or for steep inclines.
+The idle position is between the first and second gears.
+First gear is used for starting off or for steep inclines.

-- Only open the throttle as much as the engine can handle abrupt throttle opening increases fuel consumption.
-Accelerate only up to a speed suitable for the road surface and weather conditions.
-Particularly in bends, do not shift, and accelerate very carefully. - Brake if necessary and close the throttle at the same time in order to shift down. - Pull the clutch lever and shift into a lower gear, release the clutch lever slowly, and open the throttle or shift again. - Switch off the engine if you are likely to be running at idle or stationary for a long time. - If the malfunction indicator lamp lights up while riding, stop immediately taking care not to endanger yourself or other road users in the process.
+- After reaching maximum speed by fully opening the throttle grip, turn the throttle back so it is 3⁄4 open.
+This will barely reduce the speed but fuel consumption will be considerably lower. - Accelerate only up to a speed suitable for the road surface and weather conditions.
+Particularly in bends, do not shift, and accelerate very carefully. - Brake if necessary and close the throttle at the same time in order to shift down. - Pull the clutch lever and shift into a lower gear, release the clutch lever slowly, and open the throttle or shift again. - Switch off the engine if you are likely to be running at idle or stationary for a long time.